HasanJuned/Crafty_Bay/README.md

 # crafty_bay

-This is an E-Commerce project.
+This is an E-Commerce project with payment gateway api implementation.
 Documentation will coming soon.
 Project ongoing...